hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_surreal_interpretation_of_a_desert_landscape_df2bc40a-b36b-4e8b-bd85-08b645af1218-0_1.content.md

 ## Wallpaper Features

 -   High-quality resolution for optimal display on any device
-- Unique and captivating design that will add character to any space
+-   Unique and Cap<wbr>ti<wbr>va<wbr>ting design that will add character to any space
 -   Easy to install and remove without damaging walls

 ## Transform Your Space